BenjMy/ET_Geophysics/README.md

 https://hess.copernicus.org/articles/19/2017/2015/hess-19-2017-2015.pdf

 Therefore water-balance and energy-balance approaches are two of the main methodologies for modelling this process.
 The water-balance approach is usually implemented as a complex, distributed hydrological model, while the energybalance approach is often used with remotely sensed observations of, for example, the land surface temperature (LST) and the state of the vegetation.

+## How

+- Geophysic to map land use precisely; 3TSEB but why not 4,5 or 6 including soil compaction, soil physics water capacity holding etc ...
+-